Terms & Conditions

 For events where social distancing guidelines and Covid-19 related restrictions will be in place at the time of the performance, as set out by the UK government, the following conditions are applicable, in addition to the remaining terms and conditions set out below:

-- By purchasing a ticket to a socially distanced event at the Yvonne Arnaud Theatre, you agree that you are only booking for a group of 6 or less.
-Your booking must only be for yourself and members of your own household or appropriate support bubble to attend, in line with the guidance and legislation set out by the UK government in relation to the Covid-19 coronavirus pandemic.
+- By purchasing a ticket to a socially distanced event at the Yvonne Arnaud Theatre, you agree that you are only booking for a group of 6 or less, in line with the guidance and legislation set out by the UK government in relation to the Covid-19 coronavirus pandemic.

 - By purchasing a ticket to an event at the Yvonne Arnaud Theatre, the customer provides consent for themselves and others in their party to undergo a temperature check upon arrival at the theatre.